Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

 where :math:`Q^{a}_{stored}` is the heat stored in the storage asset and :math:`\beta` is the efficiency factor.

-For tanks it is assumed that they are cylindrical and radiate heat over their their surface area.
-This is done as this surface area increases linearly with the stored heat, see :eq:`eq:etatank`.
+The efficiency factor is approximated assuming that tanks are cylindrical and lose heat over their surface area, see :eq:`eq:etatank`.
+For cylindrical tanks their surface area approximately increases linearly with the stored heat.
 A radiation coefficient, :math:`c_r`, of 1 :math:`W/m^2` is used as an approximation.

 .. math::
     :label: eq:etatank

     \beta_{tank} = \frac{2c_r}{r\rho c_p}

+HT-ATES
+^^^^^^^

-For an \gls{ht-ates} a first approximation for heat loss is based on an efficiency that is reached in a period of time.
+Two HT-ATES modelling methods are available.
+The first approximation for heat loss is based on an efficiency that is reached in a period of time.
 In this research a value of 70\% over 100 days is used.

 .. math::

     \beta_{HTATES} = \eta^{\frac{1}{time}}

+The second method: COMING SOON...

 Similarly as for the other assets the storage assets are assumed to act within the hydraulically coupled system, nonetheless the volumetric flow balance requires additional equations.
-The storage is modelled as an asset with two variable volumes, one for the cold and one for the warm water.
-The total in- and outflow of the storage will be equal, however, the volumes inside the storage might vary under the condition that the sum remains constant and is equal to the total volume of storage:%, modelled using :eq:`eq:storage_volume_constant`.
+The storage is modelled as an asset with a hot and cold volume.
+The total volume will be conserved by the in- and outflow at the storage.

 .. math::
     :label: eq:storage_volume_constant

     \dot{V}^{a}_{warm}-\dot{V}^{a}_{cold}=0 \;\; \forall a \in A_{storage},

-where :math:`\dot{V}^{a}_{warm}` and :math:`\dot{V}^{a}_{cold}`, respectively denote the change in volume of the warm and cold water.
+where :math:`\dot{V}^{a}_{warm}` and :math:`\dot{V}^{a}_{cold}`, respectively denote the change in the hot and cold volume.
 The warm volume will increase and decrease with the volumetric flow passing the storage:

 .. math::